cerenkilinc/ckilinc/README.md

  - https://data.worldbank.org/indicator/SP.DYN.LE00.IN?end=2023&most_recent_year_desc=true&start=1960

 ---
 ## Methodology / Data Preparation Plan
 ### Data Collection:
  - Datasets are obtained from Kaggle and the World Bank, including global indicators for happiness, education, life expectancy, and crime levels.
 All files are downloaded in CSV format and imported into Python for processing.

 ### Data Cleaning:
 - Country names are standardized to ensure consistency across datasets.
-Missing values are handled through median or regional mean imputation, and irrelevant columns (e.g., notes, codes) are removed to maintain analytical clarity.
+Missing values are handled through median or regional mean imputation, and irrelevant columns are removed to maintain analytical clarity.

 ### Data Integration:
 - The datasets are merged using the common variable Country, forming a unified dataset containing social and economic indicators alongside crime perception scores.
 Only countries with complete key variables are retained for analysis.

 ### Feature Engineering:
- - After merging all datasets, the variables — including happiness, education rate, life expectancy, and crime index — will be standardized to a common 0–1 scale to allow fair comparison across indicators.
+ - After merging all datasets, the variables including happiness, education rate, life expectancy, and crime index  will be standardized to a common 0–1 scale to allow fair comparison across indicators.
 Additional derived metrics, such as the education-to-crime ratio and happiness-to-crime ratio, will be generated to capture the relative impact of social well-being on crime levels.
 Finally, each country will be categorized by region (for example, Europe, Asia, or Africa) to enable regional comparisons and identify broader geographic patterns in the data.

 ---